danielrriggs/danielrriggs.github.io/content/Vedic Psychology.md

 The [[Ego|ahamkara]] is fundamentally comparative.
 Any time you're putting someone else down, that's the [[Ego|ahamkara]].

-For people will very well developed [[Buddhi]]s, or more importantly, [[Buddhi]]s that are stronger than their [[Ego|ahamkara]], we see different responses in these situations.
+For people with very well developed [[Buddhi]]s, or more importantly, [[Buddhi]]s that are stronger than their [[Ego|ahamkara]], we see different responses in these situations.
 The humbler a person is, the more responsive they are to feedback.
 The people who are more responsive to feedback ultimately tend to do better.

 The western concept of [[Personality]] is essentially a combination of all of the [[Samskara]]s you have.